CafeOBJ/cafeobj/doc/refman/reference.md

 ## `:csp { eq [ <label-exp>] <term> = <term> . ...}` ## {#citp-csp}

-TODO applies case splitting after general equations TODO
+Applies case splitting after a set of equations.
+Each of these equations creates one new sub-goal with the equation added.

+The system does not check whether given set of equations exhausts all possible values.

+Not discharged sub-goals will remain in the reduced form.

 Related: [`:csp-`](#citp-csp-), [`citp`](#citp)

 ## `:csp- { eq [ <label-exp>] <term> = <term> . ...}` ## {#citp-csp-}

-TODO
+Like [`:csp`](#:csp), but if sub-goals are not discharged, the CITP prover returns to the original state before the reduce action.

 Related: [`:csp`](#citp-csp), [`citp`](#citp)

 ## `:ctf { eq [ <label-exp> ] <term> = <term> .}` ## {#citp-ctf}

-TODO Applies case splitting after a set of boolean expressions.
+Applies case splitting after a set of boolean expressions.
+Not discharged sub-goals will remain in the reduced form.

 Related: [`:ctf-`](#citp-ctf-), [`citp`](#citp)

 ## `:ctf- { eq [ <label-exp> ] <term> = <term> .}` ## {#citp-ctf-}

-TODO
+Like [`:ctf`](#:ctf), but if sub-goals are not discharged, the CITP prover returns to the original state before the reduce action.

 Related: [`:ctf`](#citp-ctf), [`citp`](#citp)